taikedz-mt/babelfish/README.md

 	babelfish.key = <your key>

+You can obtain a Yandex Key by creating an account and requesting a key [https://tech.yandex.com/translate/](https://tech.yandex.com/translate/)

 ## Requirements

 The server requires `lua-json` and `lua-sec` to be installed, as well as potentially adding the mod to the trusted mods for security purposes.
+For example when adding both `babelfish` and `irc` as trusted mods:

+	secure.trusted_mods = irc,babelfish

 On Ubuntu/Debian, Minetest does not pick up on packages in `/usr/local/lib` ; instead you need to install luarocks and then use that